endigma/unocss-preset-radix/docs/configuration.md

 If you only want to use `dark` or `light` theme, set this to `light` or `dark` respectively.
 So, CSS variables for other theme is not added to CSS.
 Default is `undefined`.
 When onlyOneTheme is set to `dark` or `light`, the darkSelector and lightSelector will be ignored and all CSS variables will be added to the :root selector.

+### layer

+the name of unocss layer that css variables are added to.
+Default is `radix-colors`.